simplifiedcourses/simplifiedcourses.github.io/_posts/2023-05-20-template-driven-or-reactive-forms-in-angular.md

 }
 ```

 We have a fairly clean template, and we had to create some sort of composition with the `FormBuilder` to create the Reactive form.
-We have the ability to add validations as the second value in the arrays and we can extract observables from our form.
+We can add validations as the second value in the arrays and we can extract observables from our form.
 Now look at the template-driven variant of this form:

 ```typescript